jimhigson/oboe.js/writing/main/2_Introduction.md

 In the interest of developer ergonomics, REST clients have tended to style the calling of remote resources similar to the call style of the host programming language.
-Depending on the language, one of two schemas are followed: a synchronous style in which a some invocation halts execution for the duration of the request before evaluating to the fetched resource; or asynchronous in which the logic is specified to be applied to a response once it is available.
+Depending on the language, one of two schemas are followed: a synchronous, blocking style in which a some invocation halts execution for the duration of the request before evaluating to the fetched resource; or asynchronous, non-blocking in which some logic is specified to be applied to a response once it is available.
 Languages encourage our thinking to follow the terms that they easily support[@whorf56].
-While there is some overlap, languages which promote concurrency though threading consider blocking in a single thread to be acceptable and will generally prefer the former mode whereas languages with first class functions are naturally conversant in callbacks and will prefer the latter.
+Languages which promote concurrency though threading generally consider blocking in a single thread to be acceptable and will prefer the synchronous mode whereas languages with first class functions are naturally conversant in callbacks and will prefer asynchronous I/O.
 We should remember in programming that languages limit the patterns that we readily see [@rubylang] and that better mappings may be possible.
 This observation extends to graphical notations such as UML whose constructs strongly reflect the programming languages of the day.